German International School New York

 Many GISNY students are citizens of German-speaking countries.
 Increasingly, however, the school enrolls a diverse community that includes families from all over the world.
-Today, more than a third of GISNY students are US citizens or reside in the US permanently.
+Today, over 50% of GISNY students are US citizens or reside in the US permanently.

-GISNY is accredited by the New York State Association of Independent Schools (NYSAIS), the Permanent Conference of the Departments of Education of the Federal Republic of Germany(German: Ständige Konferenz der Kultusminister der Länder in der Bundesrepublik Deutschland), and is a New York non-public Elementary and Secondary School.
+GISNY is accredited by the New York State Association of Independent Schools (NYSAIS), the Kultusministerkonferenz (Conference of Ministers of Education of Germany) and is a New York non-public Elementary and Secondary School.
 GISNY is a partner school of the German initiative "Schulen: Partner der Zukunft" and was awarded the title of "excellent foreign school" by the German Bundesverwaltungsamt (BVA) in August 2009 and again in November 2014.